dymodi/dymodi.github.io/Research/Literature-Reviews/Eagle-Related-Works.md

 [5] introduces an integrated operating system: VITAL-OS that can work with multiple IoT scenarios to provide a unified platform to monitor, visualize, and control all the operations of in the Smart City environment.

 [3] provides a hierarchical system framework for a general IoT deployment and the model is optimized to achieve green IoT.
-A very simple but elegant summary of "what is IoT" is proivded in the introduction part.
+A very simple but elegant summary of "what is IoT" is proivded in the Introduction part.
 A cost-effective deployment scheme is introduced in the paper.

+[4] provides little new things in Green IoT.
+A relative complete but not very well written survey of "energy efficient IoT" is provided in the Introduction section.

+The design and implementation of a practical IoT system is described in [6].
+The main function of the system is to monitor the energy consumption and environment parameters.

+A very impressive description of "why we need secure IoT" is provided in the [7].
+The paper claims that "concern over data privacy arising from the over-centralization of IoT systems is a critical obstacle to their growth."
+A local plug-in is introduced to conduct privacy protecting mechainsm before the data is upload to the cloud.

+The importance of IoT security is also discussed in [8] with some IoT attacks reported already.
+The authors also argue that conventional security technologies are not applicable in the IoT system.
+However, a corresponding solution is not provided in the paper.

 ## Ref.
 [1] Han, Q., Nguyen, P., Eguchi, R. T., Hsu, K. L., & Venkatasubramanian, N. (2017, June). **Toward An Integrated Approach to Localizing Failures in Community Water Networks**.
 In Distributed Computing Systems (ICDCS), 2017 IEEE 37th International Conference on (pp. 1250-1260).
 IEEE.